 All low-level concerns will be recorded in writing to include details of the concern, the context and the action taken.
-For further information about the procedure for recording and responding to low-level concerns see school staff behaviour (code of conduct) policy.
+For further information about the procedure for recording and responding to low-level concerns see St Chad's C of E Nursery and Infant School staff behaviour (code of conduct) policy.